muuyo/asw-modding-book/src/misc/zato.md

 </details>
 <hr>

 ### I would recommend using Blender to load the particle meshes (`ZAT\Common\Effect\Particles\ZAT_PTC01\Mesh\`) if you need to recolor something specific!
 View the UV maps!!!
+### Also loose file loading with the Costume mod really helped I recommend it for prototyping!!!

 Here's what each part does;

 ![material parameter image](image-1.png)

 Each particle (viewed in UAssetGUI as it can edit all values.
-ParticleEditor can only do some) does these; the top does nothing.
+ParticleEditor can only do some) is shown below.
 The colors on these combine strangely, so use with caution.
 all 3 are set to 10; Base seems like it should be set to 1.